puppetlabs/puppet-instruqt-tracks/pe-101-lab-3-2-establish-server-roles-by-reinstalling-agents-with-trusted-facts/01-working-with-puppets-trusted-facts/assignment.md

     .\install.ps1 custom_attributes:challengePassword=PASSWORD_FOR_AUTOSIGNER_SCRIPT extension_requests:pp_role=<ROLE> extension_requests:pp_datacenter=<DATACENTER>
     ```

-    ✏️ **Note:** A rescue command is built into the Windows image; as an alternative to running steps 1-3, you can run the following in a new Powershell prompt:
+    ✏️ **Note:** A rescue command is built into the Windows image; as an alternative to running steps 1-3, you can run the following in a new PowerShell prompt:
     ```
     Get-PuppetInstallerScript
     ```